CALIFORNIA COMMUNITY COLLEGE INDEPENDENTS (CCCI)

 b.
 The CCCI President shall set the agenda for and preside over all meetings of the Representative Council.

 c.
-The CCCI Executive Secretary shall be responsible for publishing notices of the meetings and mailing such to members in sufficient time for effective travel arrangements to be made by the member representatives.
+The CCCI President shall be responsible for publishing notices of the meetings and mailing such to members in sufficient time for effective travel arrangements to be made by the member representatives.
 Meeting agenda and materials shall be sent to each Representative Council member no later than one week prior to each meeting date.

 d.
 The CCCI Treasurer shall maintain financial records of dues income and expenses, providing a budget and up-to-date actual accounting at each bi-annual meeting.
 A budget for the upcoming year shall be presented at the Spring meeting.